cjwinchester/south-dakota-newspaper-circulation/README.md

 ### Process
 All the action happens in [`update.py`](update.py) with an instance of the class `SdSosDocumentSet`.

 A Playwright browser loads the search page and performs a blank search, which generates a table of results.
-Various files related to each filing are downloaded into a temporary folder (`tmp`) named after its unique identifier in the system (`guid`).
+Various files related to each filing are downloaded into a temporary folder (`tmp`) and named after its unique identifier in the system (`guid`).

 Specifically, for each row in the search results table, the script:
 - Downloads the HTML behind the filing's detail page